 that this Merchant is associated with.
 For example, if Merchant is charged 5% on the processing fee, the Reseller's buy rate is 3%, the residual is going to be 2% of the total transactions' amount.

-Return Reserve – the reserve is calculated automatically based on sliding window measured in days.
+— Return Reserve – the reserve is calculated automatically based on sliding window measured in days.
 The size of the window (in days) can be defined for each Merchant.
-The reserve is set to the percentage that ACH represented with respect to the total amount of transactions processed.
-The reserve is used to cover potential ACH returns.
+The reserve is set to the percentage that direct debit represented with respect to the total amount of transactions processed.
+The reserve is used to cover potential direct debit returns.
 The amount the reserve is calculated following the above rules.
 Minimum reserve amount can be defined and will be maintained by the system.
 The reserve is increased or decreased based on volume, however, the reserve will not be decreased if the Merchant had a negative balance (prior to reserve adjustments) on the last remittance.

 Reversal is a financial mechanism used to notify a merchant that a disputed chargeback has been temporarily ruled in merchant's favor.
 The decision can be further appealed by cardholder and resulted in subsequant orbitration process.